mcgml/singularity-test/README.md

 ## Build

 This step requires root access so cannot be performed on HPC.
 Options are to use [remote builder](https://cloud.sylabs.io/builder) OR Docker on local machine.
 Singularity does not run natively on macos/Windows.
+Could also build image with [GitHub Actions](https://github.com/singularityhub/github-ci)

 Build using Docker on local machine